About the Project

 - Get WAI News to subscribe to get announcements of drafts for review and completed work.

-If you have any questions, contact Judy Brewer.
+If you have any questions, contact Shawn Lawton Henry.

-The following W3C staff are supported in part by WAI Expanding Access funds:Back to Top
+The following W3C staff were supported in part by WAI Expanding Access funds:Back to Top